This textbook provides tools to predict and control dynamic systems with modern

 F = m a.

-The textbook provides engineering skills with physical systems,
+The textbook facilitates engineering skills with physical systems from a wide range of engineering applications

 Physical demonstrations and computer simulations include system identification, time constants, period,